 Due to their immense size and weight, trucks pose a significant threat to road drivers, motorists, motorcyclists, bicyclists, and pedestrians.
 If you were injured or lost a loved one in a truck accident, our dedicated Truck accident lawyers can help.

 Let us put our century of legal experience and considerable resources to work to get you the justice you deserve.
-Our seasoned truck accident lawyers will pursue every legal avenue to hold the at-fault parties liable for their actions and will fight to obtain maximum recovery on your behalf.
+Our seasoned personal Injury lawyers will pursue every legal avenue to hold the at-fault parties liable for their actions and will fight to obtain maximum recovery on your behalf.
 We offer all truck accident victims a free consultation to ensure you receive the legal advice you need – without any obligation.
 Don’t hesitate.
 Contact the accomplished legal team at Slater & Zurz today.

 Types of Cleveland Truck Accidents

 Truck drivers and their employers have a legal duty to operate and safely maintain their commercial trucks.
 Unfortunately, devastating truck accidents remain far too common in Ohio.
 Several types of truck accidents can result in serious injuries.
 The most common crashes include the following:

 When a tractor-trailer, big rig, semi, or other commercial truck brakes suddenly, the trailer can swing out, creating a 90-degree angle.
 A jackknifed truck can overturn or roll over easily, causing considerable danger to others on the road.